 The delegates called themselves "budetlyane" and, like all self-respecting avant-gardists, they immediately adopted the Manifesto on how they would convert useless and outdated art.
 One of the goals, for example, was stated as follows, "to head at a stronghold of artistic feebleness, Russian theater, and to convert it radically".

 Uusikirkko, Finland, at the country house of Matiushin on July 18, 1913

 Four years later, Malevich would recall with the expression typical of him, "Matiushin`s sound was destroying the bark of the old music sounds stuck and greased with applause; Kruchenykh`s words, letters and sounds were spraying the material word.
 The veil was torn, simultaneously tearing the scream of consciousness of the old brain, revealing to the eyes of a wild crowd the roads, sticking both to the ground and to the sky."

-This performance has not been staged for 70 years, during its premiere frustrated audience was leaving the place.
+This performance has not been staged for 70 years, during its premiere the frustrated audience was leaving the venue.
 Nevertheless, it had a lot of quite revolutionary discoveries.
-Music by Mikhail Matyushin, for example, included the sounds of street noises, the honking of passing cars.
-Nonsense by Kruchenykh and Khlebnikov, who wrote the prologue for the Opera, has also found its readers.
-In fact, Suprematism, the art which tries hard to escape from natural forms in the direction of geometric abstraction, was born here., Malevich decorated the curtain with the half black square on a white background.
+The music by Mikhail Matyushin, for example, included the sounds of street noises, the honking of passing cars.
+The nonsense by Kruchenykh and Khlebnikov, who wrote the prologue for the Opera, also found its readers.
+In fact, Suprematism, the art which tried hard to escape from natural forms in the direction of geometric abstraction, was born there.
+Malevich decorated the curtain with the half black square on a white background.

 The birth of The Black SquareIn June 1915, while working on the painting for a futuristic exhibition, Malevich painted the canvas over in black.